SciSharp/tensorflow-net-docs/docs/components/tensor.md

 ## Data Structure of Tensor

 TF uses column major order.
-If we use NumSharp to generate a 2 x 3 matrix, if we access the data from 0 to 5 in order, we won't get a number of 1-6, but we get the order of 1, 4, 2, 5, 3, 6. a set of numbers.
+If we generate a 2 x 3 matrix (`NDArray`), if we access the data from 0 to 5 in order, we won't get a number of 1-6, but we get the order of 1, 4, 2, 5, 3, 6. a set of numbers.

 ```csharp
 // Generate a matrix:[[1, 2, 3], [4, 5, 6]]